Continuous measurement-based holonomic quantum computation: Discussion

-The measurement procedure described in this work may be physically realized by interacting the data qubits with an ancilla qubit using a time-dependent Hamiltonian, and measuring the ancilla qubit instead.
+The measurement procedure described in this work may be physically realized by engineering a time-dependent Hamiltonian between the data qubits and an ancilla qubit, while measuring the ancilla qubit continuously.
 For smaller codes, it may be possible to engineer this Hamiltonian interaction such that it is always pairwise local \cite{marvian_engr_hams, chen_brun, Hung_2016, Haas_2019}.
-In this work, we assumed stabilizers codes with Pauli correctable sets for simplicity.
-We can, in principle, generalize this to arbitrary codes.
-For instance, we can consider codes defined on \emph{qudit}-systems, but encoding logical qubits.
-They may be better suited in designing such Hamiltonian interactions.
+In this work, we have assumed stabilizer codes with Pauli correctable sets for simplicity.
+In principle, we can generalize this to arbitrary codes.
+For instance, we can consider codes defined on \emph{qudit}-systems but encoding logical qubits.
+Such systems may be better suited to engineering such Hamiltonian interactions.
+Many open questions remain about this approach and how to implement it in realistic systems, but it is a remarkably interesting and fertile topic for future study.

 \acknowledgements

 We thank Daniel Lidar, Ben Reichardt, Eli Levenson-Falk, Itay Hen and Onkar V. Apte for useful discussions.
 This work was supported in part by the U. S. Army Research Laboratory and the U. S. Army Research Office under contract/grant number W911NF2310255, and by NSF Grant FET-2316713.